-This view of the learner and the range of types of their knowledge helps me as a designer to identify how technology enhanced educational innovations can support learning and offer a critical framework within which improvement to designs can be made based on a static understanding of what is to be learned.
-But the dynamic processes of learning, as described by learning theorists in the next section - The challenge of Learning Theory, provide such a rich and challenging picture, that to be pragmatic in my design practice, beginning in 1986 with membership of the [C4] London Mental Models Group, I have drawn on such theories to develop a simplified analysis outlined in the section following - [A1] Expressive Constructivism.
+This view of the learner and the range of types of their knowledge helps me as a designer to identify how technology enhanced educational innovations can support learning and offer a critical framework within which improvement to designs can be made based on a static understanding of what is to be learned - the curriculum.
+But the dynamic processes of learning, as described by learning theorists in the next section - The Challenge of Learning Theory, provide such a rich and diverse picture, that to be pragmatic in my design practice I began to seek simpler models that provided sufficient detail to inspire and justify design decisions, hence the genesis of Expressive Constructivism [A1] as set out in the Claim section.

-5.4 The challenge of Learning Theory
+3.4 The challenge of Learning Theory

 For the designer, understanding the learner through learning theories can lead to a rich, diverse and contested quagmire, where the differences between concept, theory and paradigm are not well explained nor observed.
-This section sets out that complexity in order to understand the motivation to construct a simple model.
+This section sets out that complexity in order to explain the motivation to construct a simple constructivist model.

-This concept diagram (Figure 5) and notes below are taken from the work I undertook to complete an overview of learning theory for the EU-funded HoTEL project in 2013 (Millwood 2013a), intended to help technology enhanced learning innovators untrained in educational theory to make better sense of theory in order to improve their designs and the impact of their innovations.
+This concept diagram (Figure 5) and notes below are taken from the work I undertook to complete an overview of learning theory for the EU-funded HoTEL project (Millwood 2013a), intended to help technology enhanced learning innovators untrained in educational theory to make better sense of theory in order to improve their designs and the impact of their innovations.